bnomei/kirby3-redis-cachedriver/README.md

 ];
 ```

-> TIP: All redis related params can be callbacks.
+All redis related params can be callbacks.
 You might even load values from an [.env File](https://github.com/bnomei/kirby3-dotenv).

-**site/config/config.php**
+**site/config/config.php with callbacks**
  ```php
 return [
     'cache' => [